COVID-19 update Phone :+1-301-330-88111-800-WILCOXON

 Export statement

-MAST technologies and products are controlled for export purposes under the International Traffic in Arms Regulations (ITAR) 22 CFR parts 120-130 or the Export Administration Regulations (EAR) 15 CFR parts 700-799.
+Defense technologies and products are controlled for export purposes under the International Traffic in Arms Regulations (ITAR) 22 CFR parts 120-130 or the Export Administration Regulations (EAR) 15 CFR parts 700-799.
 For information on our technologies or products, we require verification of the recipient, end use and end user.

 To inquire, please email [email protected].